Covered Put

 • Let the put expire unexercised (on the third Friday).

-In-the-Money Covered Put Options
+In-the-Money Covered Puts

 For instance, if you sell short 100 shares of stock for $9.25 per share, you could write a $10 ITM covered put and get a premium of, say, $1.50.